willcrichton/rust-book/src/ch04-02-references-and-borrowing.md

 ### The Borrow Checker Finds Permission Violations

 Recall the *Pointer Safety Principle*: data should not be aliased and mutated.
 The goal of these permissions is to ensure that data cannot be mutated if it is aliased.
-Creating a reference to data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer used.
+Creating a reference to data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer in use.

 Rust uses these permissions in its **borrow checker**.
 The borrow checker looks for potentially unsafe operations involving references.
 Let's return to the unsafe program we saw earlier, where `push` invalidates a reference.
 This time we'll add another aspect to the permissions diagram: